 14) One of the worst things Jerry Seinfeld and Larry David brought to the American conversation is the hygienic conversation.
 I heard these conversations sporadically before Seinfeld hit the air, but in the aftermath of the great show it seems every fifth conversation I hear involves the minutiae of cleanliness.
 People now proudly proclaim to their friends that they not only wash their hands, but they use the paper towel to open the door.
 “Oh, I know it!” their listener proclaims proudly.
 “It’s gross!”
 I have no problem with exaggerated methods of cleanliness, but to have non-stop conversations about it?
 Last week, I saw two fellas form a friendship on the basis that they both used disposable paper towels to open public bathroom doors.
 They both respected one another’s bathroom ethics, and they are now friends.
 It’s all a little silly at some point.

 15) Another aspect of life we waste a lot of conversational time on is cell phones.
 We talk about our cell phone plans in a competitive manner.
-We talk about the ‘Gigs’ on our cell phone, the time it takes us to pull information off the web, the portability, the horrors of our prior plan, the ease with which we can text, and the apps our service offers, and we do it all with such pride.
-We may not know where we stand on the totem pole of life, and we may still have no idea what Nietzsche was going on about, but we know that our cell phone is superior to yours, and some of the times that’s enough.
+We talk about the ‘Gigs’ on our cell phone, the time it takes us to pull information off the web, the portability, the horrors of our prior plan, the ease with which we can text, and the apps our service offers, and we do it all with personal pride.
+We tell our peers that our phones are superior, as if we had something to do with their creation.
+We may not know where we stand on the various totem poles of life, and we may still have no idea what Nietzsche was going on about, but we know that our cell phone is superior to yours, and some of the times that’s enough.